tcolgate/tcolgate.github.io/content/blog/newest.md

 ## Problems

-The code does not grecefully handle NaN or Inf values in time series.
+The code does not gracefully handle NaN or Inf values in time series.
 Lookalike catered for this by adding an additional letter to the PAA representation that was used if a time series had no values in a given period.
 The downsampling function would need adjusting to take this into account, and the